Knowledge Management

 Better engagement

-Instructional videos are often better at attracting and engaging an audience than text content.
+An instructional video is often better at attracting and engaging an audience than text content.
 Videos combine voice and movement, and research shows that movement draws our eyes.

 People find it easier to learn with a video tutorial since our brains can process it faster.
 Videos help you explain both a process and tell a story.
 Human brains love stories, so high-quality video instruction will engage your audience.